torvalds/linux/Documentation/networking/arcnet.rst

 Loadable Module Support
 -----------------------

-Configure and rebuild Linux.
+Configure and rebuild GNU/Linux.
 When asked, answer 'm' to "Generic ARCnet support" and to support for your ARCnet chipset if you want to use the loadable module.
 You can also say 'y' to "Generic ARCnet support" and 'm' to the chipset support if you wish.